valk-lang/valk-legacy/docs/README.md

 ### Value-scopes

-With `value-scopes` we can execute code that eventual returns a value.
+With `value-scopes` we can execute code that eventually returns a value.

 ```
 let a = 5